 Made By WiFi can configure, support and break down your wireless network, but before we work with you, we need to see what you are working with.
 That’s why, when it comes to choosing among wireless site survey companies, it is crucial to pick the one which begins wireless network installation process with a professional wireless site survey.
-Our specialists possess the skills, equipment and industry insight required to conduct a professional wireless site survey for your organization in New York City, Los Angeles, Miami, Boston, Chicago, Washington DC and all cities across the nation.

 Do I Need a Professional Wireless Site Survey?